Looking for fun things to do in Seattle this October?

-12. Go on a fall hike to see the larches
+8. Go on a fall hike to see the golden larches

 Every fall, these golden trees make a dramatic appearance on the eastern side of the Cascades.
 Their bright yellow color makes for a memorable fall hike.

-On Saturday, October 29 and Sunday, October 30 you can celebrate the Dia de Muertos Festival at Seattle Center.
+On October 28-29 you can celebrate the annual Dia de Muertos Festival at Seattle Center.
 This all-ages festival is free!

-After a two-year hiatus, we can once again take a train from Seattle to Vancouver, BC.
+After a long hiatus, we can once again take a train from Seattle to Vancouver, BC.
 See more details about taking the Amtrak Cascades train to Vancouver.

-15. Try new cuisines at Seattle Restaurant Week
+11. Try new menus at Seattle Restaurant Week

 This biannual event is back for fall!
-Seattle Restaurant Week starts on October 23 this year and runs until November 5.
+Seattle Restaurant Week 2023 starts on October 22 and runs until November 4.
 You’ll be able to enjoy curated menus from tons of Seattle restaurants and eateries for a fixed price.